Skip to main content

 Frequently Asked Questions

-What size should a printed invitation be?
+What size should a printed poster be?

-Do I need bleed on invitation designs?
+Do I need bleed on a poster design?

-Can I use RGB colors for invitations?
+Should I use RGB or CMYK for poster printing?

-What file format for the printer?
+What file format should I submit to a printer?

 Ready to Design Your Poster?